 In the Fall of 2015, Pinterest really started upping their “SEO game” – and it worked great for them.

-In late 2016 or so, Pinterest upped their game again with their “explore” pages and got a HUGE boost in the number of keywords they rank for in Google.
+In late 2016 or so, Pinterest upped their game again with their “explore” pages (landing pages they made just for Google) and got a HUGE boost in the number of keywords they rank for in Google.

 Here’s a little visual for you from my SEO tool:

 See how WELL that all worked for Pinterest?